Biomedical Laboratory & Clinical Sciences

 GMS BT 208: Essential Math for Biotechnology

 Prereq: BT 108 (Intro Lab Math) or equivalent.
 This course prepares students for math calculations commonly used in biotech/biomedical laboratories, and in BLCS courses such as BT 110 (Intro Biomed Lab Sci), BT 411 (Protein Purific.), and BT 454 (Cell Culture).
 Topics include scientific notation, metric system, solution concentration, dilutions, and logarithmic scales.
 Some classes are held in the laboratory so that students can apply math skills to solution making, serial dilutions and standard curves.
 Students also develop strategies for solving word problems and explore the essential elements of data organization, summarization and presentation.
 Some laboratory exercises.

-GMS BT 210: Technical Writing in Clinical Research
+GMS BT 210: Medical Writing in Clinical Research

+Prereq: GMS BT 560 GCP or equivalent or consent of program director.
 This course introduces students to the structure, content, and regulatory requirements of documents created for the clinical research industry.
-Students review the FDA regulations and ICH guidances for drug, device and biologic documents, AMA Manual of Style Guidelines, and common industry standards.
-Students also learn to compose study abstracts, clinical protocols, informed consent forms, and clinical study reports.
+Students learn about FDA regulations and ICH guidelines for drugs and biologics, the AMA Manual of Style, and other common industry standards.
+Students learn to apply these industry standards to compose clinical research documents such as a clinical study protocol, informed consent form, and clinical study results.

 GMS BT 240: Current Good Manufacturing Practices and Quality Assurance